JCSDA/jedi-docs/docs/using/building_and_running/config_content.rst

          obsfile: Data/sondes_obs_2018041500.nc4
      simulated variables: [airTemperature, windEastward, windNorthward]
      derived variables: [windEastward, windNorthward]
    # Example 4: observed and derived variables.
 Suppose the input file contains station_pressure
    # and mean_sea_level_pressure which need to be quality controlled before being used to derive
-   # stationPressure which is the variable to be assimialted.
+   # stationPressure which is the variable to be assimilated.
    obs space:
      name: Surface
      obsdatain: